 The cruiser captain quickly came out onto the cruiser's deck holding his 'talking brick' to his ear.
 He waved at the admiral with his other hand and asked if there was a problem.
 The Admiral told him that he had a visiting RAF officer with him watching to see how it was done.
 I am sure the last thing the cruiser captain wanted right then was a cheerful chat with his admiral and with a Brit watching on.
 We waved to each other and I took some photographs.

-Shortly after the RAS was complete, 'Intelligence' reported that a Soviet aircraft was approaching from the north.
-A pair of fully armed F4s were launched to intercept it.
-I was asked not to take close up photographs of the armed F4s and, of course, I obeyed.
+Shortly after the RAS was complete, 'Intelligence' reported on the ship's public address system that a Soviet aircraft was approaching from the north.
+Within a couple of minutes, a pair of fully armed F4s were launched to intercept it.
+The Admiral asked me, actually he told me, not to take close up photographs of the armed F4s and, of course, I obeyed.
 A message came over the carrier's public address system: "This is the Captain.
 We will shortly have a Soviet Bear Delta long-range reconnaissance aircraft flying down our port side.
 All ranks who can be spared can go on deck to see it - but don't all go at once otherwise you'll over-balance the ship."

 All too soon my cruise was over.
 We passed through the English Channel, leaving Dover off to port, just as dawn broke.
 It was a beautiful day.
 Later that morning I was flown off the carrier to the US base at Mildenhall where a car took me the few miles back to Marham.